Don’t judge me, but I’m a big fan of American football.

 Unlike say Real and Barca in Spain, NFL franchises receive an equal share of TV revenue no matter the size of their media market.

-That combined with a salary cap means moneybags teams can’t just go out and snap up the best talent – a level playing field.
+And moneybags teams can’t just buy up the best talent, resulting in a level playing field.

 And the cherry atop the cake of equality?